 - Free areolar tissue.

-- Alternative contractions of frontal and occipital abdomens move the scalp forwards and backwards over the vault of the skull.
+- Alternative contractions of frontal and occipital bellies move the scalp forwards and backwards over the vault of the skull.

 - Acting from above, the contraction of frontal abdomens raises the eyebrows as in surprise.

 - Acting from below, the contractions of frontal midriffs generate transverse wrinkles on the brow as in fright.

 First 3 layers of the entire scalp, i.e., skin, connective tissue layer and aponeurotic layer are steadfastly stuck to every other and can not be divided from every other.
 These layers are referred to as surgical layers of the entire scalp and create the scalp appropriate.
 The layer of loose areolar tissue below the aponeurotic layer accounts for the complimentary mobility of the scalp suitable on the underlying bone.
 Further, it gives a simple plane of cleavage in injury and a plane where blood from severed blood vessels can distribute for a long distance.
 When the hairs are caught in machines, the scalp suitable is avulsed.
 The Red Indians of bygone days utilized to eliminate the scalp (appropriate) of their casualties as punishment.
 It’s in this plane that surgeons marshal scalp flaps.

 The blood and fluid gathering in the layer of loose areolar tissue following a strike on head tracks freely under the scalp creating generalized swelling over the dome of the skull, but cannot enter either occipital or temple regions due to the bony attachments of the occipitofrontalis.
 The blood and fluid can, though, track forwards into the eyelids because occipitofrontalis has no bony connection anteriorly.
 This result in creation of hematoma few hours after a head injury or cranial surgery causing black discoloration of skin around the eyes, a condition named black eye.